stuartjcameron/data-tools/README.md

 tz.plot.bar(x="WEALTH_QUINTILE", y="Value")

 # Plot Tanzania and Kenya
-table = latest[latest["WEALTH_QUINTILE"] != "_T"].pivot(index="WEALTH_QUINTILE", columns="UN country name", values="Value")
+table = latest[latest["WEALTH_QUINTILE"] != "_T"]
+table = table.pivot(index="WEALTH_QUINTILE",
+                    columns="UN country name",
+                    values="Value")
 table.plot.bar()
 ```

 ## Notes

-These modules are provided with no guarantees and the author is not associated
+These modules are provided with no guarantee of safety or functionality.
-with UNESCO Institute for Statistics.
+The author does not work for UNESCO Institute for Statistics.

 The modules use the [HDX Python Country Library](https://pypi.org/project/hdx-python-country/)
 to look up country names.
 It uses fuzzy look-up so "Tanzania", "TZ" etc. are acceptable.